 Are you grieving the Holy Spirit?
 There are several ways by which the Spirit can be irritated and even quenched.
 If we fail to regard divine patterns and ancient landmarks as He revealed them to us by the law of the Spirit, then he is certainly displeased.
 Furthermore, ill-will and derisive remarks directed against a fellow brother seems to adversely affect the Spirit, perhaps more than anything else that we might do.
 Following his statement in Eph.
-4:30 (that we are not to grieve the Holy Spirit), Paul says in verse 31, "Let all bitterness, and wrath, and anger, and clamour (loud, derisive language), and evil speaking, be put away from you, with all malice."
+4:30 (that we are not ogrieve the Holy Spirit), Paul says in verse 31, "Let all bitterness, and wrath, and anger, and clamour (loud, derisive language), and evil speaking, be put away from you, with all malice."

 Brethren, not only are our prayers hindered when we allow the above mentioned feelings to linger in our hearts (Matt.
 6:14-15), but a greater tragedy than this has taken place; the one who guarantees a resurrected body is being grieved, the Spirit is being quenched, and his seal guaranteeing us a resurrected body is in danger of being removed.
 Brethren, we cannot afford to carry grudges, resentment, ill-will, etc. in our hearts toward anyone.
 The price for harboring these passions will be the tortures of hell for eternity.
-Circumstances having to park a block away, about the service running creating such evil can never justify its existence in the heart of any disciple of Christ.
+Circumstances creating such evil can never justify its existence in the heart of any disciple of Christ.